 What are the standards for maintenance of certification?

 Training programs will have to be re-submitted for certification annually.

 Can a state agency or local government organization submit a vendor's program for certification?

 No, the training provider organization must apply to have their training program certified.
-Agencies and other consumers of third-party training programs can use the certification application link to notify DIR of the third-party program currently used by their organization.

 State Agency and Contractor Training Requirements